 Number of PEP relationships (and as a % share of all relationships for investors)

-31 December 2019 31 December 2018
+31 December 2020 31 December 2019

 At fund level

-Number of funds associated with PEPs 50 46
+Number of funds associated with PEPs 53 50

-Of which are related to foreign PEPs 49 44
+Of which are related to foreign PEPs 52 49

-Of which are related to domestic PEPs 1
+Of which are related to domestic PEPs 1 1

 At investor level

-Total investors who are / are associated with 206 (2.58%) 206 (2.50%)
+Total investors who are / are associated with 206 (2.30%) 206 (2.58%)

 PEPs

-Of which are foreign PEPs 198 200
+Of which are foreign PEPs 198 198

-Of which are domestic PEPs 8 6
+Of which are domestic PEPs 8 8

-- 3.7 At the end of 2019, all 12 FMA Firms confirmed that they screen for PEPs at the start of a business relationship, and screen their customer records on a periodic basis to determine if an investor or party to a fund has become a PEP.
-For the latter, the frequency of screening varied but 58% undertook automated daily monitoring.
-Further, all 12 confirmed they always screen their customer records at the occurrence of a trigger event. - 3.8 At the end of 2019 FMA Firms reported 12 higher risk funds (2018: 19).
-They also reported that the number of investors in funds classified as higher risk was 389 (2018: 385); this includes investors who are categorised as being higher risk for reasons other than being a PEP.
+- 3.7 At the end of 2020, all 10 FMA Firms confirmed that they screen for PEPs at the start of a business relationship, and screen their customer records on a periodic basis to determine if an investor or party to a fund has become a PEP.
+For the latter, the frequency of screening varied but 60% undertook automated daily monitoring.
+Further, all 10 confirmed they always screen their customer records at the occurrence of a trigger event. - 3.8 At the end of 2020 FMA Firms reported 42 higher risk funds (2019: 12) see paragraph 3.9 below.
+They also reported that the number of investors in funds classified as higher risk was 332 (2019: 389); this includes investors who are categorised as being higher risk for reasons other than being a PEP.
 Where firms identify that customers (funds or investors) pose a higher risk, either at the outset of a business relationship, or through an event that occurs during the business relationship, they are legally required to conduct enhanced customer due diligence.